vanHeemstraSystems/template-default-repository/WAY_OF_WORKING.md

 When implementing this yourself, note that:

-- You'll need a GitHub personal access token with appropriate permissions
+- You'll need a GitHub personal access token with appropriate permissions.
-- Your AI assistant needs to understand API integration concepts
+- Your AI assistant needs to understand API integration concepts.
-- It helps to provide specific API endpoint references for GitHub
+- It helps to provide specific API endpoint references for GitHub.
+- **Context window limits**: Your reference guide needs to fit within your AI's context window alongside actual work.
+- **Technical prerequisites**: Your AI needs access to Git CLI commands and (optionally) GitHub's API.
+- **Training approach**: Provide comprehensive documentation, not just isolated prompts.
+- **Tool selection**: I've tested this with both Augment and Claude Code with similar results.
+- **Iteration period**: Expect 1-2 weeks of refinement as you clarify instructions.

 ### Example Usage: